Skip to content

 Disable Built-in Steam Plugins

-The PloxTools Steam Integration plugin does not rely on Unreal Engine’s built-in Steam plugins and does not use Online Subsystem Steam.
+The PloxTools Steam Integration plugin uses the Steamworks SDK directly and does not rely on Unreal Engine’s built-in Steam plugins.

 • Online Subsystem Steam